Sponsoring a girl with Compassion provides her with food, clean water, shelter, clothing, access to educational resources and medical care.

 Investing in education for girls brings lasting change to the individual child and the whole community indeed, it could change the entire world!

-Thanks to child sponsorship through Compassion UK, vulnerable children living in poverty receive:
+Girls in Compassion’s programme receive love and support from Compassion’s local church staff.
+Thanks to the child sponsorship programme through Compassion UK, your monthly donation means vulnerable children living in poverty receive:

 Sponsor a girl like Hilda